IndigoUnited/spoonjs/motivation.md

-### CLI

-In order to speed up common tasks, like creating projects, testing, etc, Spoon.js offers a CLI tool that helps you get the job done.

 ### Fast bootstrapping

 Getting up and developing should be very simple, regardless of what the framework offers.
 The more entropy a framework has and more software the user has to install, the more complicated will be to actually start doing something useful.
 The framework should help the user, not step on his way.

-### Fast develop-test round trips
+### Fast develop-test lifecycle

 One of the most annoying parts of the development process is to wait for building processes to finish before you can test something you just wrote, because your project is divided into multiple files that need to merged.
 More than annoying, this takes it toll on productivity.
 In normal operations, building should not be part of the develop and test lifecycle.

 Introducing, the [AMD](http://requirejs.org/docs/whyamd.html) way.
 AMD, or Asynchronous Module Definition, is very handy for a variety of reasons, one of them being that you don't need to keep building a unified project file after every change.
 Each module you define with AMD declares its dependencies explicitly, making it very organised, and also speeding up develop and test round trips.